Understanding the Stages of Gum Disease

 Prevention of Gum Disease

 • Good oral hygiene.
-Brush twice a day to remove plaque and prevent buildup.
-Floss daily to clean between teeth where your toothbrush can’t reach.
+Brush twice daily and floss every day to remove plaque buildup.

-• Managing underlying health conditions.
-Keep conditions like diabetes under control to reduce the risk of gum disease.
+• Managing underlying conditions.
+Controlling issues like diabetes reduces the risk of gum disease.

 Protect Your Smile with Valley Dental Care

 Healthy gums are the foundation of a beautiful smile.
 At Valley Dental Care, we help you achieve and maintain excellent oral health.
-Don’t wait until gum disease affects your smile.
-Schedule your check-up today and get the personalized care you deserve!
+Don’t wait until gum disease affects your smile—schedule your check-up today and experience personalized care.